 - To grow and train established City Group leaders and core team

 - To train new leaders so we can multiply and grow the number of City Groups

 - To write a City Group Manual that can be used in future, with a particular focus helping us ensure that our City Groups are missional communities*

 - The Oratory, Synge Street Secondary School

-Any questions just talk to Steve.
+Any questions just talk to Dustyn.
 Or just come along…there are no strings attached if you turn up just to learn more about City Groups!

 *At Christ City Church we want ‘the mission’ to define and organise our City Groups so that are not just introspective bible study groups (though bible study and community are vital components to any group).
 So we try to think about each city group being shaped around either ‘peoples, passions, places’;

 - A people group (e.g student, the homeless, business people etc)

 - A passion (e.g sport, computer games, film, music, books)